-- Current tax forms, instructions, and publications. - Prior-year tax forms and instructions. - Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.
+- Current-year forms, instructions, and publications. - Prior-year forms and instructions. - Frequently requested tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.

-The CD-ROM can be purchased from National Technical Information Service (NTIS) by calling 1-877-233-6767 or on the Internet at http://www.irs.gov/cdorders.
+Buy the CD-ROM from National Technical Information Service (NTIS) on the Internet at www.irs.gov/cdorders for \$22 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$22 (plus a \$5 handling fee).
 The first release is available in early January and the final release is available in late February.